DON’T MISS

 2. Meissen

 Meissen is famous for manufacturing porcelain, thanks to an abundance of local deposits of china clay (kaolin) and potter's clay (potter's earth).
 Historically, the town produced the first high-quality porcelain outside Asia.
 Visitors can still purchase Meissen’s stunning porcelain products from nearby factories and shops.
-The town is also home to one of the best German castles - Albrechtsburg castle - which is a beautiful Gothic and early Renaissance construction which sits on a hill overlooking the town centre and is definitely worth visiting!
+The town is also home to one of the best German castles, Albrechtsburg Castle, a beautiful Gothic and early Renaissance construction that sits on a hill overlooking the town centre and is definitely worth visiting.

 Meissen in Germany